KarimImran/Quadcast2-non-s-control-For-Linux/README.md

 also it already working on the preset that i personally like u can change it

-however it requires some dependencies i use fedora so here is how to install it if i didn't manage to bundle it with the appimage ``sudo dnf install python3 qt6-qtbase qt6-qtsvg qt6-qtbase-devel``
+however it requires some dependencies i use fedora so here is how to install it if i didn't manage to bundle it with the appimage ``sudo dnf install python3 qt6-qtbase qt6-qtsvg qt6-qtbase-devel pyusb``

 <img width="492" height="425" alt="image" src="https://github.com/user-attachments/assets/6d957052-1706-4429-93e1-e3dc20ff78e0" />